deton57/oke-labs/oke-rancher/cluster.md

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/rancher-OKE-driver.PNG)

-Wait a few seconds, once it's Active.
+Wait a few seconds, until it is Active.
-We are almost ready.
+We are almost there!

 ## Creating the cluster ##

-Now we are a step away from creating the cluster,
+Now we are one step away from creating the cluster.
-And here it will be a bit challenging, because we will need to prepare Rancher, to work with our OCI Account.
+It will be a bit challenging, because we will need to prepare Rancher to work with our OCI Account.

-We have one step to do, before staring.
+There is one more step before we start.
-We need to create an API key in our OCI Account.
+We must create an API key in our OCI Account.

-I suggest opening 3 screens 2 of Web Browser and 1 screen of Mobaxterm
+I suggest to open 3 screens, out of which 2 are Web Browser’s and 1 is Mobaxterm’s.

 * OCI Console Account
 * On the second one Rancher
 * Mobaxterm terminal

-Let's start.
+Now, let's start.

-1. On your Rancher click on the "Add Cluster"
+1. On your Rancher click on "Add Cluster"

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/part2/rancher-add-cluster.PNG)

-2. Choose OKE Driver
+2. Select OKE Driver

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/part2/Choose-OKE.PNG)